What Is an Overuse Injury? Diagnosis and Prevention

 - Runner’s knee— Also known as patellofemoral pain syndrome (PFPS), runner’s knee is an umbrella term for a number of different types of pain in and around the patella.
-Runner’s knee is most often caused by overuse but it can also be caused by a blow to the knee, muscle imbalances, misaligned bones, or foot issues.
-The most common symptom is a pain either in the front of the kneecap, on the sides or even behind it.
+Runner’s knee is most often caused by overuse, but it can also be caused by a blow to the knee, muscle imbalances, misaligned bones, or foot issues.
+The most common symptom is pain either in the front of the kneecap, on the sides, or even behind it.

 - Stress fractures—Any activity— running and jogging or playing basketball or tennis, for example—can cause tiny fractures in the bones of the lower leg and the foot.
-Pain, including tenderness to the touch, in one specific spot, can be an indicator of a stress fracture.
-Because of their small size, they are often hard to see on x-rays.
+Pain, including tenderness to the touch, can be an indicator of a stress fracture in one specific spot.
+However, because of their small size, they are often hard to see on x-rays.

 How are overuse injuries diagnosed and treated?

 Usually, professional medical help is a good idea when dealing with an overuse injury.
 If not allowed to heal completely, an overuse injury will tend to recur.

 Be sure to provide your doctor with a thorough rundown of your physical activities and the level at which you train to ensure an appropriate diagnosis.

 Your doctor may need an x-ray or an MRI to confirm your injury definitively.